European Parliament: Seats

 Most MEPs prefer Brussels as a single base.
 A poll of MEPs found 89% of the respondents wanting a single seat, and 81% preferring Brussels.
 Another survey found 68% support.
 In July 2011, an absolute majority of MEPs voted in favour of a single seat.
 In early 2011, the Parliament voted to scrap one of the Strasbourg sessions by holding two within a single week.
 The mayor of Strasbourg officially reacted by stating "we will counter-attack by upturning the adversary's strength to our own profit, as a judoka would do".
-However, as Parliament's seat is now fixed by the treaties, it can only be changed by the Member States, acting unanimously and with national ratification, meaning that France could veto any move.
+However, as Parliament's seat is fixed by the treaties, it can only be changed by the Member States, acting unanimously and with national ratification, meaning that France could veto any move.
 Former French President Nicolas Sarkozy stated that the Strasbourg seat is "non-negotiable" and that France has no intention of surrendering the only EU Institution on French soil.
 Given France's declared intention to veto any relocation to Brussels, some MEPs have advocated civil disobedience by refusing to take part in the monthly exodus to Strasbourg.

 However, the main building in Brussels has been suffering for more than a decade from a state of degradation.
 Renovation or reconstruction works including a hemicycle were estimated to cost at least €500 million in 2017 with fear that the cost would be even higher and possibly escalate up to €1 billion, whereas the seat in Strasbourg already offers a fully-fledged hemicycle.